Ultimate fate of the universe: Big Crunch

 The Big Crunch hypothesis is a symmetric view of the ultimate fate of the universe.
-Just as the Big Bang started as a cosmological expansion, this theory assumes that the average density of the universe will be enough to stop its expansion and the universe will begin contracting.
-The result is unknown; a simple estimation would have all the matter and space-time in the universe collapse into a dimensionless singularity back into how the universe started with the Big Bang, but at these scales unknown quantum effects need to be considered (see Quantum gravity).
-Recent evidence suggests that this scenario is unlikely but has not been ruled out, as measurements have been available only over a short period of time, relatively speaking, and could reverse in the future.
+Just as the theorized Big Bang started as a cosmological expansion, this theory assumes that the average density of the universe will be enough to stop its expansion and the universe will begin contracting.
+The result is unknown; a simple estimation would have all the matter and spacetime in the universe collapse into a dimensionless singularity back into how the universe started with the Big Bang, but at these scales unknown quantum effects need to be considered (see Quantum gravity).
+Recent evidence suggests that this scenario is unlikely but has not been ruled out, as measurements have been available only over a relatively short period of time and could reverse in the future.

 This scenario allows the Big Bang to occur immediately after the Big Crunch of a preceding universe.
 If this happens repeatedly, it creates a cyclic model, which is also known as an oscillatory universe.
 The universe could then consist of an infinite sequence of finite universes, with each finite universe ending with a Big Crunch that is also the Big Bang of the next universe.
 A problem with the cyclic universe is that it does not reconcile with the second law of thermodynamics, as entropy would build up from oscillation to oscillation and cause the eventual heat death of the universe.
 Current evidence also indicates the universe is not closed.
 This has caused cosmologists to abandon the oscillating universe model.
 A somewhat similar idea is embraced by the cyclic model, but this idea evades heat death because of an expansion of the branes that dilutes entropy accumulated in the previous cycle.

 Big Bounce

 The Big Bounce is a theorized scientific model related to the beginning of the known universe.
 It derives from the oscillatory universe or cyclic repetition interpretation of the Big Bang where the first cosmological event was the result of the collapse of a previous universe.

 According to one version of the Big Bang theory of cosmology, in the beginning the universe was infinitely dense.
 Such a description seems to be at odds with other more widely accepted theories, especially quantum mechanics and its uncertainty principle.
 Therefore, quantum mechanics has given rise to an alternative version of the Big Bang theory, specifically that the universe tunneled into existence and had a finite density consistent with quantum mechanics, before evolving in a manner governed by classical physics.
 Also, if the universe is closed, this theory would predict that once this universe collapses it will spawn another universe in an event similar to the Big Bang after a universal singularity is reached or a repulsive quantum force causes re-expansion.

-In simple terms, this theory states that the universe will continuously repeat the cycle of a Big Bang, followed up with a Big Crunch.
+In simple terms, this theory states that the universe will continuously repeat the cycle of a Big Bang, followed by a Big Crunch.